goditachi23/Expense-Manager-Application/README.md

 ## Browser Compatibility

-The application works on all modern browsers that support:
+The application works on all modern browsers.
-- localStorage
-- ES6 JavaScript
-- Chart.js

-## License

-This project is open source and available under the MIT License.